 Case Study: The Impact of Automated Health Monitoring

-“The system has been a game-changer for us.
-It detects the smallest changes in behavior or health, so we can intervene quickly before the problem escalates.
-We’ve saved money on vet bills and lost fewer cattle due to preventable conditions.” – Rachel T., Dairy Farmer, Victoria
+"This system has been a game-changer for us.
+It picks up even the most minute change in behavior or health, and we're onto it before the problem escalates.
+We've spent less money on vet bills and lost fewer cattle to conditions that could have been prevented."

 Genetic Testing and Data-Driven Breeding Decisions